check-spelling/mongo/src/mongo/util/net/README.md

 will note that the client proved ownership of the presented certificate.
 The authentication logic happens in the [`authX509`](https://github.com/mongodb/mongo/blob/master/src/mongo/client/authenticate.cpp#L127) function, although there are many callers of this function that use it in different ways.
-Later, when that client tries to authenticate, the server will know that the previous TLS handshake has proved their authenticity, and will grant themm the appropriate access rights.
+Later, when that client tries to authenticate, the server will know that the previous TLS handshake has proved their authenticity, and will grant them the appropriate access rights.

 ### The Transport Layer